 People like people like us and your ideal reader might be like you to a certain extent.
 They may share behaviours, values, a common dis-ease, age, gender and a whole lot of other data.
 However, they are typically back at the unconscious incompetence stage of their journey – they don’t know what they don’t know.

-In this article, I am suggesting that you begin with you and then work outwards.
-Explore demographics, how you buy and consume books and be curious.
+Begin with yourself and then work forwards through your story.
+Explore demographics, how you buy and consume books, what questions you were asking and be curious.

 Have you set the criteria for your ideal reader?